-Citation with stable link: Philip A. Harland, 'Sarmatians: Tacitus on ferocity and laziness in military situations (early second century CE),' Last modified December 21, 2022, http://philipharland.com/Blog/?p=7615.
+Citation with stable link: Philip A. Harland, 'Sarmatians: Tacitus on ferocity and laziness in military situations (early second century CE),' Ethnic Relations and Migration in the Ancient World, last modified December 21, 2022, http://philipharland.com/Blog/?p=7615.

 Comments: Describing incidents pertaining to the struggles for power around the so called year of four emperors (in 69 CE), Tacitus mentions an attack by the Rhoxolanians, a Sarmatian people.
 In the process he outlines his stereotypes concerning this people, emphasizing their ferocity in some respects but their laziness in others.
 Their military techniques are thought to be extremely effective when on horseback but inept when engaging in hand-to-hand combat.
 Tacitus also emphasizes their supposed penchant for plunder (e.g. like bandits) rather than proper warfare.

 Source of the translation: C.H.
 Moore and J. Jackson, Tacitus: Histories, Annals, 4 volumes, LCL (Cambridge, MA: HUP, 1925-37), public domain (copyright not renewed), adapted and modernized by Harland.